zacharysang/SmashTheHouse/README.md

 # SmashTheHouse

-This is a simple website containing miscellaneous projects, gimmicks and gizmo's to be used primarily by me and my housemates.
+This is a simple website containing miscellaneous projects, gimmicks and gizm;o's to be used primarily by me and my housemates.

 # Setup